rachanatamane/pdsnd_github/README.md

 Programming for Data Science Nanodegree Program

 ### Description
-bikeshare details of New York City, CHicago, Washington
+bikeshare details of certain cities

 ### Files used
 Python and .csv files